JonVT/SCON/README.md

 1. Install [BepInEx 5.x](https://github.com/BepInEx/BepInEx/releases) for Stationeers
   - Windows: use BepInEx x64 (Mono) and extract into the Stationeers game folder
   - Linux: use BepInEx 5.x x64 for Linux and follow the Linux-specific instructions on the release page
-2. Download the latest release of SCON
+2. Download the latest SCON from the [Releases](https://github.com/JonVT/SCON/releases) page
+  - Windows: download `SCON-<version>-windows.zip`
+  - Linux: download `SCON-<version>-linux.zip`
+  - Advanced: you can also use the raw `SCON.dll` asset if you prefer
-3. Extract `SCON.dll` to `BepInEx/plugins/` folder
+3. Extract/copy `SCON.dll` into the `BepInEx/plugins/` folder
 4. Launch Stationeers

 Default game install locations: